Criminal Investigative Division

 The Property Crimes Section is a centralized investigative section consisting of the Auto Theft Unit, the Towing and Recovery Unit, the Bicycle Registration Unit, the White Collar/Forgery Unit, the Pawnshop Unit, and the Digital Forensics Unit.
 These units function in a support capacity to the eight police districts and the other investigative sections.

 The Juvenile Section is separated into the Intake Unit, the Missing and Parental Kidnapping Unit, and the Curfew Unit.

 The Intake Unit consists of booking, photographing and fingerprinting the arrested juveniles.
 The juveniles that can be released for releasable offenses are released to a parent or guardian.
-The juveniles that are held for court are transported to the Youth Study Center until they appear in court.
+The juveniles that are held for court are transported to the Juvenile Justice Intervention Center until they appear in court.
 The intake unit prepares paperwork for the District Attorney’s Office.
 It also serves as a liaison with the District Attorney’s Office and Juvenile Court.

 Missing Juvenile Unit investigates instances where juveniles that become missing under special circumstances such as juvenille’s age, mental deficiency, or suspected foul play.
 They also investigate juveniles that are kidnapped by a parent with the intent not to return the child to the legal parent.

 The Curfew Center is staffed by members of the Juvenile Section.
 The juveniles that are picked up for curfew violations are transported to the curfew center.
 The paperwork is processed and the juvenile is released to the parent or guardian.